devoyster/FasterTests/README.md

 Install-Package FasterTests
 ```

-And then run it from console it as pretty much any other test runner:
+Then run it from console as any other test runner:

 ```bat
 FasterTests-Run "My.NUnit.Tests.Assembly.dll" -ExcludeCategories "Slow,Full"